How to Complain and Get Results

 When I told the sales manager how that felt to the customer, he listened attentively.
-Then he left for a few minutes and came back & asked me to follow him.
-He had assembled his entire sales staff for a 'quick' meeting, and asked me to tell them how I, as a customer, felt about the smoking.
-Well, that's exactly what I did - but I also told them they'd given me the best customer service I'd seen, their sales staff had been great, and I liked the car.
+Then he left for a few minutes and came back and asked me to follow him.
+He had assembled his entire sales staff for a quick meeting, and asked me to tell them how I, as a customer, felt about the smoking.
+Well, that's exactly what I did—but I also told them they'd given me the best customer service I'd seen, their sales staff had been great, and I liked the car.

 The next day, when I returned to pick up my car, the manager ran to shake my hand.
 He told me smoking was now forbidden in the front of the building and the containers in the rear (where smokers used to gather right outside yet another door) had been moved several feet away from the building.
 They now mention smoking at their weekly sales meetings and reinforce the new rules.

 When all else fails, you still have options - they may take more time, though.
 Some more examples:

 A warranty rip-off example: One of my dearest friends, who was widowed at a young age, called me in panic a few years ago.
 She'd gotten a call from a firm claiming her car's extended warranty had expired.
 And she fell for it—to the tune of about $1,000 on her credit card, with another $1,000 or so expected in a later payment.
 When she examined her paperwork, she realized the warranty was still in effect.
 She'd been conned by a scamming company that regularly victimizes vulnerable people.